 Uterine contractions are a side effect of berberine.
-Berberine is also thought to cross the placenta and neonatal kernicterus can be caused when ingested during pregnancy.
+Berberine is also thought to cross the placenta and neonatal kernicterus may result when ingested during pregnancy.
 Use in pregnancy is not recommended.
-(54, 55)
+Berberine can be transferred through breastmilk (57 58).

-Berberine may inhibit cytochrome P450 3A4 and should be used cautiously with other agents that are substrates, inhibitors, or inducers of this hepatic enzyme.
-Of note, cyclosporine levels can be increased with concomitant use.(56, 57)
+Berberine may inhibit cytochrome P450 3A4, 2D6, and 2C9 and should be used cautiously with other agents that are substrates, inhibitors, or inducers of these hepatic enzymes.
+Of note, cyclosporine levels can be increased and concomitant use is not advised (59 60).

 As berberine lowers glucose, caution should be exercised when used with other agents that lower glucose.
+Berberine may increase the risk of bleeding when used with anticoagulants (61).

 Berberine is an alkaloid extract derived from various plants.
 There is evidence to suggest berberine lowers fasting glucose, postprandial glucose, and HbA1c.
 Berberine may cause uterine contractions and kernicterus so should be avoided during pregnancy.
-There is concern that berberine is a cytochrome P450 3A4 inhibitor and may contribute to multiple drug interactions.
+There is concern that berberine inhibits several CYP enzymes and may contribute to multiple drug interactions.